thephpleague/csv/README.md

  This setting is of course not required when your main `League\Csv\Writer` object is created from String

+* Even thought you can iterate using the `Writer` class it is recommend to iterate over you CSV using the `Reader` class set with a read only class to avoid any issue.

+#### CSV encoding charset

+The library assumes that your data is UTF-8 encoded.
+If your are dealing with non-unicode data:

-* If you are dealing with non-unicode data, specify the encoding parameter using the `setEncoding` method otherwise your output conversions may no work.
+* Specify the encoding parameter using the `setEncoding` method otherwise your output conversions may no work.

-* If you have your LC_CTYPE set to a locale that's using UTF-8 and you try to parse a file that's not in UTF-8, PHP will cut your fields the moment it encounters a byte it can't understand (i.e. any outside of ASCII that doesn't happen to be part of a UTF-8 character which it likely isn't).
-[This gist will show you a possible solution](https://gist.github.com/pilif/9137146) to this problem by using [PHP stream filter](http://www.php.net/manual/en/stream.filters.php).
+* If you have your `LC_CTYPE` set to a locale that's using UTF-8, PHP will cut your fields the moment it encounters a byte it can't understand (i.e. any outside of ASCII that doesn't happen to be part of a UTF-8 character which it likely isn't).
+To resolve this issue you can use [PHP stream filter](http://www.php.net/manual/en/stream.filters.php) as shown [in the following gist](https://gist.github.com/pilif/9137146).
 This tip is from [Philip Hofstetter](https://github.com/pilif)

 Testing
 -------